opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 This style guide provides a template with the basic structure for OpenSearch API documentation.
 It includes the basic headings and helpful suggestions for what information is required in each section.

 Depending on the intended purpose of the API, *some sections will be required while others may not be applicable*.
-For example, only PUT or POST APIs require request and response field descriptions.

 ### A note on terminology ###